jinyus/nim_dirsplitter/README.md

 -Clone this git repo
 -cd into directory and run "nim c dirsplitter.nim" to compile

-Or download the prebuild binary(windows only) from: https://github.com/jinyus/nim_dirsplitter/releases
+Or download the prebuild binary(windows and linux 64bit only) from: https://github.com/jinyus/nim_dirsplitter/releases